thuyvo/back-button-handler/README.md

 Back Button Handler
 ===================

-Detects if browser's back button pressed by the user and sets a handler for this action.
+A JavascriptFunction to detect if browser's back button pressed by the user and set a handler for this action.

 Usage
 -----